adi611/gcp-bigquery-ml/README.md

 # Recor ML

-This project demonstrates the creation of a content recommendation system using web analytics data and cloud-based machine learning.
-It implements a matrix factorization approach for collaborative filtering to suggest relevant articles to users based on their reading patterns.
+This project showcases the development of an article suggestion system using web analytics data and cloud-based machine learning.
+It employs a matrix factorization technique for collaborative filtering to propose relevant content to readers based on their browsing behavior.

-## Project Overview
+## Project Synopsis

-The project covers these key phases:
+The project encompasses these main stages:

-1. Analytics data preparation and processing
+1. Web analytics data processing and preparation
-2. Feature engineering to create an article engagement metric
+2. Feature engineering to establish an article engagement metric
-3. Training a recommendation model using cloud-based ML tools
+3. Training a recommendation algorithm using cloud-based ML tools
-4. Generating predictions and applying recommendations
+4. Applying the model to generate content suggestions

 ## Repository Contents

-- `data_transform.sql`: SQL script for preparing and transforming raw analytics data
+- `create_table.sql`: SQL code for preparing and transforming raw analytics data
-- `model_build.sql`: SQL script for training the recommendation model
+- `train.sql`: SQL code for building the recommendation algorithm
-- `recommendation_gen.sql`: SQL script for producing recommendations using the trained model
+- `predict.sql`: SQL code for producing recommendations with the trained model
-- `recor_ml_workflow.ipynb`: Jupyter notebook containing the complete process with explanations
+- `bqml_ga360.ipynb`: Jupyter notebook detailing the complete process with explanations

-## Key Features
+## Key Aspects

-- Leverages session duration as a proxy for article engagement
+- Uses session duration as an indicator of article interest
-- Applies data normalization and scaling techniques
+- Implements data scaling and normalization methods
-- Utilizes cloud-based matrix factorization capabilities
+- Leverages cloud-based matrix factorization capabilities
-- Demonstrates handling of large-scale data in a cloud environment
+- Demonstrates large-scale data handling in a cloud environment

-## Getting Started
+## Quick Start Guide

-1. Ensure access to a cloud-based dataset with web analytics information
+1. Confirm access to a cloud-based dataset containing Google Analytics information
-2. Execute the SQL scripts in this order:
+2. Execute the SQL scripts in this sequence:
-   - `data_transform.sql`
+   - `create_table.sql`
-   - `model_build.sql`
+   - `train.sql`
-   - `recommendation_gen.sql`
+   - `predict.sql`
-3. Alternatively, follow the `recor_ml_workflow.ipynb` notebook for a step-by-step guide
+3. For a detailed walkthrough, refer to the `bqml_ga360.ipynb` notebook

-## Prerequisites
+## Requirements

-- Cloud platform account with appropriate database access
+- Google Cloud Platform account with BigQuery access
-- Proficiency in SQL and cloud-based data processing
+- Proficiency in SQL and BigQuery
-- Basic understanding of recommendation systems and collaborative filtering
+- Foundational knowledge of recommendation systems and collaborative filtering

-## Note on Computational Resources
+## Pricing Consideration

-Training advanced matrix factorization models may require setting up specific computational resources.
-Standard on-demand pricing might not be available for this model type.
+Training advanced matrix factorization models requires setting up a reservation (flex or regular) in BigQuery.
+On-demand pricing is not available for this model type.

-## Contributing
+## Contributions

-We welcome forks of this repository and encourage pull requests for any improvements or extensions to the project.
+We welcome forks of this repository and encourage pull requests for any enhancements or expansions to the project.